This is where I built Port UI from the ground-up

 Context

 Port was a privacy-first messenger that helped people connect without sharing phone numbers.
-As Head of Design, I wasn’t just designing the product — I was designing how our team thought, built, and communicated.
-We were a small, high-stakes team trying to do something very new in a very crowded space.
+As Head of Design, I was not only shaping the product but also shaping how our team thought, built, and communicated.
+We were a small, high-stakes team trying to create something genuinely new in an already crowded space.

-India was our litmus test — because if you can convey value to an Indian user, you’ve nailed true clarity.
+India became our litmus test because if you can convey value to an Indian user, you have achieved true clarity.

 What Leadership looked like